 For example, in men and women, the reproductive organs secrete the sex hormones that regulate fertility, sex drive, and menstruation.
 According to the University of Rochester, estrogen and testosterone are also necessary for the cardiovascular system, mental and physical development, and even cognitive function.

 Ghrelin and leptin are responsible for hunger and satiety.
 Melatonin is responsible for promoting healthy sleep.
-The thyroid hormone called thyroid is essential in regulating your heartbeat.
+The thyroid hormone called thyroxine is essential in regulating your heartbeat.

 How Hormones Get Imbalanced:

-For example, hypothyroidism, or an underactive thyroid, is unable to produce enough thyroid, and that often makes it difficult to feel awake and regulate your metabolism.
+For example, hypothyroidism, or an underactive thyroid, is unable to produce enough thyroxine, and that often makes it difficult to feel awake and regulate your metabolism.

 Common Signs of Hormone Imbalance: